Section 5 - BURMESE - Group 2

 Originally known as the Spotted Mist, this breed was started in Australia in 1977, using a combination of the Burmese (50%) and Abyssinian (25%) breeds, outcrossed to Domestic shorthaired cats (25%).

 Appearance and Colours

 Australian Mists are medium-sized short-haired cats, with a round head and large eyes.
 The coat is very short, without an undercoat.
-The Mist is an agouti cat, which can be spotted or Marbled (classic) Pattern and can be found in 6 colours - Brown, Blue, Chocolate, Lilac, Cinnamon and Fawn.
+The Mist is an agouti cat, which can be Spotted or Marbled Pattern and can be found in 7 colours - Brown, Blue, Chocolate, Lilac, Gold, Peach and Caramel.

 The temperament of the Australian Mist is delightful.
 They are great with children and are wonderful companions to both young and old.
 They are perfect lap cats and enjoy the company of other animals.